kyma-project/lifecycle-manager/internal/declarative/README.md

 ## Resource Tracking

-Every resource rendered by the [renderer](v2/renderer.go) is tracked through a set of fields in the [declarative status in the object](v2/object.go).
+Every resource rendered is tracked through a set of fields in the [declarative status in the object](v2/object.go).
 This can be embedded in objects through implementing the [Object interface](v2/object.go), a superset of the [`client.Object` from controller-runtime](https://github.com/kubernetes-sigs/controller-runtime/blob/main/pkg/client/object.go).

 The library will use this status to report important events and status changes by levaring the `SetStatus` method.
 One can choose to either directly embed the `Status` and to implement `GetStatus()` and `SetStatus()` on the object, or to use a conversion instead that translates the declarative status to a versioned API status.